zeroth/LiveViewerLLSM-Napari/README.md

 # LiveViewerLLSM-Napari
 LiveViewerLLSM is the simple live viewer for Lattice Light-sheet data using Napari visualiser.
-It monitors the acquisition directory and applies the shear and scales to the volumes flowing in; this helps to visualise the data without going throw the deskew process.
+It monitors the acquisition directory and applies the shear and scales to the volumes flowing in; this helps to visualise the data without going through the deskew process.

 <img
 src="docs/assets/images/napari_live_llsm.gif"